crispinalan/tikicalendar/README.md

 ## Libadwaita

 The GNOME project uses a library called libadwaita which I believe is like a companion library for Gtk4 as you have to include both the libadwaita and Gtk libraries in a GNOME project.
 From what I can make out, libadwaita is a Gtk4 library for implementing the GNOME Human Interface Guidelines using the [Adwaita](https://en.wikipedia.org/wiki/Adwaita_(design_language)) design language.
-So Gtk4 gives you widgets like buttons, spin boxes, and text fields while libadwaita provides styling and behaviour for these widgets.
+So if I undertand things correctly, Gtk4 is used for UI elements (e.g. buttons, text entry widgets) and layout managers while libadwaita provides GNOME styling and behaviour for these widgets.
 It also adds things like notifications and animations.

 I have avoided using libadwaita keeping this a Gtk4 only project.
 A simple notification system has been implemented using libnotify in this project.